 Does Opus 4.8 cost more than Opus 4.7?

-Standard pricing is identical at $5 per million input tokens and $25 per million output tokens.1 There is no cost increase for upgrading.
+Standard pricing is identical at $5 per million input tokens and $25 per million output tokens.1 There is no cost increase for upgrading from 4.7 to 4.8.

 What is the model ID to use in the API?